Zixiao-System/logos-ide/README.md

 ## About

-logos is a modern, lightweight code editor built with Electron and Vue 3.
+Logos is a modern, lightweight code editor built with Electron and Vue 3.
 It features Monaco Editor integration, an integrated terminal, and a beautiful Material Design-inspired UI powered by MDUI.

 > *The name "Logos" comes from an elite operator in the game "Arknights" (Logos), symbolizing wisdom and insight.*